hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 ## Description

-Riding Live prompts participants to ride a stationary bicycle to control their journey through an immersive landscape.
+Riding Live prompts participants to ride a bicycle to control their journey through an immersive landscape.
 It aims to encourage the growth and recognition of bike culture.

 It was hosted at the Bespoke City Festival in October 2015 at UNSW Art and Design on a Friday night preceding the Sydney Rides Festival.